ivansito87/Unit_4_Game/README.md

 # Unit_4_Game

-CrystalsCollector fun interactive game
+CrystalsCollector fun interactive game for web browsers in this case I named my game Diamon Collector

-# jQuery Assignment
+# jQuery Assignmen

-### Overview

 In this assignment, you'll create another fun and interactive game for web browsers.
 This time, your app must dynamically update your HTML pages with the jQuery library.

-### Commits

-Having an active and healthy commit history on GitHub is important for your future job search.
-It is also extremely important for making sure your work is saved in your repository.
-If something breaks, committing often ensures you are able to go back to a working version of your code.

 * Committing often is a signal to employers that you are actively working on your code and learning.